 - Walter Mangold Scholarship (Australian undergraduate students)

 WHERE TO STUDY CHINESE

-In a country as huge and diverse as China, choosing where to study is big decision.
+In a country as huge and diverse as China, choosing where to study is a big decision.
 Your final choice can have a huge impact on your overall experience in China, as well as future study and professional outcomes.

 Researching where to study and understanding what you want to take away from your time in China is step one in choosing where’s the best program or city to learn Chinese.
-For some people this may equate to full-time employment post study, or the cultural experience of living in a Hutong in Beijing, and for others on a tight budget and penchant for authentic and tasty Chinese cuisine there are plenty of alternatives to the major international cities.
-Other important factors to consider are the cost of living (particularly rent), campus location, non-academic opportunities, local dialects, university rankings and reputation.
+For some people, this may equate to full-time employment post-study or the cultural experience of living in a Hutong in Beijing, and for others on a tight budget and penchant for authentic and tasty Chinese cuisine, there are plenty of alternatives to the major international cities.
+Other important factors to consider are the cost of living (particularly rent), campus location, non-academic opportunities, local dialects, university rankings, and reputation.

 There are certainly many factors to take into account, and perhaps most important is whether to enrol in a university or a private institution.
 There are both advantages and disadvantages to each depending on what you want to achieve.
 The Asia Options team have created a Chinese Language Program Review section to help point you in the right direction and we have reviewed a number of university and private Chinese language programs.